microsoft/playwright/docs/src/auth.md

 * langs: js

 **When to use**
-- Your web application supports authenticating via API that is easier/faster than interacting witht the app UI.
+- Your web application supports authenticating via API that is easier/faster than interacting with the app UI.

 **Details**